gclayburg/dockerPreparePlugin/README.md

 # Docker Prepare Gradle Plugin

-This is a gradle plugin that you can use in your spring boot project to prepare the spring boot jar to run as a docker image.
+This is a gradle plugin that you can use in your [Spring Boot](https://projects.spring.io/spring-boot/) project to prepare the spring boot jar to run as a docker image.
 This plugin goes beyond simply `ADD`ing the spring boot jar file to a `Dockerfile`.
 This plugin will create an opinionated Dockerfile and staging directory that
   * uses the official [openjdk jre-alpine image](https://hub.docker.com/_/openjdk/) as a base
   * runs your app as a non-root user
   * splits your spring boot jar into 2 layers for compact builds - one for dependencies and one for classes